When is the deadline to nominate a youth?

 I was featured in a Spirit of Youth radio story.
 How can I listen to it?

 Most public radio stations in Alaska broadcast Spirit of Youth stories, but if you’re unable to hear them in your town, you can view the archives on our website.
-This database is updated four times a year.

 How are Spirit of Youth and ATMI related?